mlbrgl/kirby-algolia/README.md

 1. Go through the [setup](#Setup).
 2. Create a piece of content in Kirby's panel and click 'Save'.
 3. Check your Algolia dashboard to see your indexed content.

+## Batch indexing

+Run `php path/to/batch-index.php` from either the site root or the plugin folder.
+Uses the same [configuration options](#Configuration) as the incremental indexing.

 ## Setup